 In North America, the terms “opossum” and “possum” relate to the same mammal.
 However, in Australia, “possum” refers to an altogether different animal.
 Opossums are classified as marsupials, which are mammals that carry and nurse their young in pouches.
-In North America and Canada, the only marsupials we have is the opossum.
+In the USA and Canada, the only marsupials we have is the opossum.
 So what makes them so fascinating?

 Well, they are actually responsible for killing thousands of ticks.
 The opossum is an avid foodie who will eat anything and everything it finds, as you may have noticed by seeing one digging through your garbage can.
 Compared to any other mammal, opossums kill and eat significantly more ticks.
 According to the National Wildlife Federation, in each tick season, a single possum eats roughly 5000 parasites.
 Ticks, particularly black-legged ticks such as deer ticks, which are responsible for the transmission of Lyme disease, appear to be a favorite of the opossum.
 So it looks like opossums are responsible for keeping us Lyme disease-free.

 Now that we have a better understanding of this tick-hungry marsupial, let’s learn all about the opossum lifespan.

 So, how long is the opossum’s lifespan?
 The average opossum lifespan is one to two years in the wild and as long as four years in captivity.
 The lifespan of an opossum is relatively short for a mammal of its size.
 The oldest reported opossum in captivity was four years and five months old.
 However, in the wild, opossums have a substantially lower life expectancy and seldom live past their first year.

 In a study done by Stanford University Medical Center, it was discovered that carnivores prey heavily on mainland opossums.
 The opossum lifespan suddenly changed when a little stretch of land got separated from the mainland by a river, preventing many predators from having access.